exochron/MountJournalEnhanced/Roadmap.md

 - favorite groups / custom filter groups
 - favorite menu at SummonRandomFavoriteButton?
 - link to wowhead (?)
-- display Rarity / x Percentage of all worldwide players have that (Retail) - if I can find a nice source for that (https://www.dataforazeroth.com/collections/mounts ?)
 - Mount Score Rating (based on rarity?)
 - disable ingame sound effects of mounts (currently no api for that)